meAltf/Data_Analysis_with_Python/README.md

 The project is organized into the following files:

-- `data.csv`: The movie ratings dataset
+- `data.csv`: The food dataset
 - `data_wrangling.ipynb`: The Jupyter notebook containing the data wrangling code

 ## Instructions

-To run the data wrangling code, you will need to have Python and the Pandas and Matplotlib libraries installed.
-Once you have the necessary dependencies, you can open the `data_wrangling.ipynb` notebook in a Jupyter Notebook environment and run the cells to execute the code.
+- To run the data wrangling code, you will need to have Python and the Pandas and Matplotlib libraries installed.
+- Once you have the necessary dependencies, you can open the notebook in a Jupyter Notebook environment and run the cells to execute the code.

 ## Contributions